About the Information Literacy Faculty Fellows Program

 Fellows receive a certificate and $1000 stipend upon completion of the program.
 Fellows commit to:

-- attending all sessions,
+- attending all sessions and actively participate weekly,

 - completing pre and post reflections,